stolostron/multiclusterhub-operator/CONTRIBUTING.md

     make prep-mock-install
     ```

-    ... builds and pushes the mock image, copies required Hub CRDs into the `multiclusterhub-operator` codebase from the [Hub CRDs GitHub Repo](https://github.com/stolostron/hub-crds) (for the next step), and preps the image manifest to use the freshly-built mock image
+    ... builds and pushes the mock image and preps the image manifest to use the freshly-built mock image

     ```bash
     make mock-install